maheshyaddanapudi/conductor-quartz-workflow-scheduler-bundle/README.md

  • Spring Boot - Quartz Scheduler - embedded MariaDB support & external MySQL DB support.

-The catch point being, it will be a UI and Scheduler Jar  which will enable Conductor Workflows to Bed scheduled by user using UI interface
+The catch point being, it will be a UI and Scheduler Jar  which will enable Conductor Workflows to be scheduled by user using UI interface

 How ?